 How to Store and Reheat Taco Meat

-To store any leftover taco meat that you may have, just scoop it into a Tupperware container with a tight-fitting lid (I use these from Amazon).
+To store any leftover taco meat that you may have, just scoop it into a Tupperware container with a tight-fitting lid.
 It’ll keep safely in your fridge for up to 3 days.

 If you’d prefer to freeze it, just try to put it into a freezer-safe container that’s the right size so that there’s about an inch of space, no more, left in the container after your meat is packed in tightly.